Click here for the companion R script for this lecture.

 What if we wanted to test which model was better supported by the evidence?
 One way is to use our old friend, the Likelihood Ratio Test (LRT)!

-We have encountered the LRT once before, in the context of generating confidence intervals from likelihood surfaces (at and near the MLE).
+We have encountered the LRT once before, in the context of generating confidence intervals from likelihood surfaces (in the neighborhood of the MLE).
 The same principle applies for model selection.
 The LRT tests whether the extra goodness-of-fit of the full model is worth the extra complexity of the additional parameters.

 As you recall, the likelihood ratio is defined (obviously) as the ratio of two likelihoods.
 The numerator represents the likelihood of a reduced model (fewer free parameters) that is nested within a full model – which in turn serves as the denominator: